kevinlimantoro123/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message explaning how to access the help page.
+Shows a summary of all available messages, as well as a link to access this User Guide.

 Format: `help`